 BA (Hons), Grad.Dip.IM, MBA, Fellow of Australian Institute of Company Directors, Fellow of The University – Monash University.

 Fiona Balfour was appointed to the Board on 3 June 2013.
-She is Chair of the Board Safety Committee and is a member of the Audit and Risk Committee, the Technology and Investment Committee and the Remuneration and Human Resources Committee.
+She is Chair of the Board Safety Committee and is a member of the Audit and Risk Committee and the Technology and Investment Committee.
 Her current term expires on 2 June 2018.

 Ms Balfour has over 35 years experience across aviation, information and telecommunication services, financial services, distribution and logistics, and corporate governance.
 She has been an advisor to Medibank Private Limited and was previously CIO at Telstra Corporation Limited.
 Ms Balfour also spent 14 years with Qantas Airways Limited during which time she held various positions including Chief Information Officer and Executive General Manager of Qantas Business Services.